programistka/personal-website/content/blog/testing-redux/index.md

 });
 ```

-In this first test, we are firing a click event on the button that says "Get new fact", check that we are displaying our loading state, advance our fake timers so that our `setTimeout` executes the axios API call, and then assert that the random fact shows up in the DOM.
+In this first test, we are firing a click event on the button that says "Get new fact", check that we are displaying our loading state, and then assert that the random fact shows up in the DOM.
 We need to use the `[wait](https://testing-library.com/docs/dom-testing-library/api-async#wait)` function in order to wait for the mocked API promise to resolve.

 <!-- prettier-ignore -->
 ```js